scionproto/scion/doc/sig.rst

 SCION Gateway Routing Protocol (SGRP)
 =====================================

 The SCION Gateway Routing Protocol (SGRP) enables SIGs to map IP prefixes to SCION ASes.
+SGRP operates between SIGs that have already been discovered via :ref:`SIG Discovery <sig-discovery>`.

 A SIG participating in SGRP between two SCION ASes does the following:

-1. It discovers the SIGs in the remote SCION AS by periodically sending a ``DiscoveryService.Gateways`` RPC request to the remote AS.
-The remote AS replies with a list of gateways, each described by a control address, a data address, a probe address, and an optional set of allowed AS interfaces.
-The discovery service is defined in `proto/discovery/v1/discovery.proto <https://github.com/scionproto/scion/blob/master/proto/discovery/v1/discovery.proto>`_.
-The RPC can be served over gRPC or ConnectRPC (see the ``rpc`` configuration in :doc:`/manuals/gateway`).

-2. It periodically queries each discovered SIG in the remote AS via the ``IPPrefixesService.Prefixes`` RPC to learn the IP prefixes that it announces.
+1. It periodically queries each discovered SIG in the remote AS via the ``IPPrefixesService.Prefixes`` RPC to learn the IP prefixes that it announces.
 From that, the local SIG builds a mapping of IP prefix to remote SIGs.

-3. When queried by a remote SIG, the local SIG replies with the set of IP prefixes it wants to announce.
+2. When queried by a remote SIG, the local SIG replies with the set of IP prefixes it wants to announce.

 The set of announced IP prefixes can be statically configured via the IP routing policy file (see :doc:`/manuals/gateway`).